- The Island Experience

-This includes both canoes and kayaks from our recreational center or by contacting our Activities Coordinator to make arrangements for wave runners and jet skis.
+This includes both kayaks and paddleboards from our recreational rental center or by contacting our Activities Coordinator to make arrangements for wave runners and jet skis.
 Both provide you the best opportunity to explore up close some of the eco-systems of Florida’s mangroves, as well as remote beaches accessible only from the water in several of our local and state parks such as Don Pedro Island State Park.

 Boat Tours can be arranged for through our activities department and provide something for everyone.
 Maybe you wish to have an educational trip from a naturalist point of view providing you the best opportunity to learn about Southwest Florida’s ecosystem within the barrier and coastal islands.
 If you love sunsets, then capture the radiant streams of color off and above the horizon of the Gulf of Mexico.
 Our weather patterns and absence of big city lights provide a blank canvas that may very well be painted differently each evening.
-Several times each season, our Activities Coordinator will arrange a day trip over to Useppa Island where it has been known to be inhabited for ten thousand years and features the historic Collier Inn and the Barbara Sumwalt Museum Building which is rich in history and home to Useppa Island Historical Society.
-Call today to see if your vacation dates coincide with an opportunity of a day trip to Useppa Island.
+Enjoy a Sunset cruise, experience the enchantment of dolphins playing in the waters or the wonders of the Manatees in the mangroves and many more of our hidden wildlife splendors.

 We saved fly fishing last to give some insight and useful information as it can be enjoyed by any avid fisherman, whether wading in the surf, angling adjacent to the mangroves, casting from inside a boat or from atop a kayak.
 Guided and unguided opportunities abound.
 Palm Island Resort is within minutes of the area’s most complete saltwater fly fishing and light tackle outfitter.
 Located in the heart of Boca Grande, Florida, is an outfitter and retail store which has been the local meeting place for the fly fishing community, since 1997.